thegetty/bronze-guidelines/content/vocabulary/welding.md

 {% backmatter %}

 Note: In a technique very specific to Greek and Roman large bronzes, a steady stream of poured molten {% def "bronze" %} was used both to melt and to join the edges of separately cast sections or to secure repairs.
 This process is known as flow welding or flow-fusion welding.
 Modern welding processes for copper alloys include MIG (metal inert gas) and TIG (tungsten inert gas).
-See [I.5](/vol-1/5/), {% ref 'vid-12' %}.
+See [I.5](/vol-1/5/), {% open 'vid-12' %}.

 {% endbackmatter %}